Chinese 5-Spice Stewed Beef

-I am completely addicted to stewed beef at the moment.
+I am completely addicted to stewed Paleo Chinese 5-Spice Beef at the moment.
 There is just something about the ease at which it can be prepared, the melt in your mouth meat and rich flavours that keeps me on the hunt for new and creative ways to prepare it.
-In this recipe I used Asian flavours including ginger, onion, tamari (soy sauce) and Chinese 5 spice to create a thick and flavourful sauce that completely coats the tender chunks of beef.
 This is an incredibly easy dish to prepare so hands on prep is under 10 minutes, then you just put everything in a pot or slow cooker and forget about it for 2 hours.
 I like doubling the recipe so there are enough leftovers to last a few days, the meat becomes even more tender and tastes richer a day or two after cooking, so you can store it in the freezer for a few months without having to worry about losing flavour.

 If you make this recipe let me know in the comment section below, I would love to hear what you think or take a photo and tag me (@everylastbite_) on Instagram, I love seeing your photos!

-- 400 g beef cubed (chuck roast works well)
+- 2 pounds cubed beef (chuck roast works well)

 - 3 tbsp fresh grated ginger